foroozandehgroup/nmrpoise/docs/running.rst

 ========================

 It is possible to run POISE under automation, by incorporating it into an acquisition AU programme (the ``AUNM`` parameter in TopSpin).
-(An example of a DOSY acquisition script is presented in the paper.)
 To do so, you can use the syntax::

     XCMD("sendgui xpy poise <routine_name> -q [options]")